hapax/hapax.github.io/assets/chuzenji.md

 A lean-to at the back reminds of a Shinto shrines dotted over the country, like wild mushrooms in autumn.

 Loss is loss is loss, and non-equilibrium processes have no say in the matter.

+A lean-to at the back reminds of a Shinto shrine.